build method¶

 when it runs¶

-IHotloadManaged.Createdafter Cecil migrates field values onto a fresh instance. - re-enable. disable then enable resets the fiber and sets the flag.
+IHotloadManaged.Createdafter Cecil migrates field values onto a fresh instance. - re-enable - disabling then enabling resets the fiber and sets the flag.

-each frame, OnUpdate reads the flag. if set, it runs Build(), diffs the result against the prior tree, applies the ops to Panel.Children, then clears the flag.
+each frame, OnUpdate checks the flag. if the flag is set, it runs Build(), diffs the result against the prior tree, applies the changes to Panel.Children, then clears the flag.

 rebuild()¶

-the tree on screen is whatever Build() last returned. when your data changes, that tree is stale until Build() runs again.
-Rebuild() is how you ask for it.
+the tree on screen is whatever Build() last returned. when your data changes, that tree is stale until Build() runs again, and Rebuild() is how you ask for a new build.

 public class CounterUI : GooPanel<Container>